Premier League Hall of Fame announces inaugural inductees

 Both are legends at their clubs and in the Premier League and hence the reason why they are first two stars to be honored.

-A shortlist of 23 players was then released, six of which will be inducted into the hall of fame this season, as fans have voted for who will get in in 2021.
+A shortlist of 23 players was then released, six of whom have now been inducted into the hall of fame this season, as fans voted for who will get in in 2021.

-Four more players have been honored, with Eric Cantona and Roy Keane joined by Frank Lampard and Dennis Bergkamp.
+Eric Cantona and Roy Keane were joined by Frank Lampard, Dennis Bergkamp, Steven Gerrard and David Beckham.

 Now that is an epic group of players.